spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/reactivity/reactive-components.md

 Components often use multiple data streams.
 For example, the product price component renders a product price in a certain currency and a _local_ price format.
 The currency and locale are part of the application context and may change during the application's lifecycle.
 The product price changes from product to product.
 For managing these streams, you can leverage signals, which have the ability to combine multiple observables and operate on the combined results.

-{% info_block infoBox "Note" %}
+{% info_block infoBox "RxJS operators instead of signals" %}

-This guide emphasizes the use of signals; however, if you are experienced with RxJS, its operators can be applied to manage more complex data stream operations.
+If you want to manage more complex data stream operations, you can apply RxJS operators instead of signals.

 {% endinfo_block %}